A Comprehensive, Personalized Approach

-The Center for Disease Control (CDC) defines overweight as a Body Mass Index (BMI) between 25-30 and obesity as a BMI of 30 or higher
+The Center for Disease Control (CDC) defines overweight as a body mass index (BMI) between 25 and 30, and obesity as a BMI of 30 or higher.

 Obesity has become a world-wide epidemic estimated to affect 1.7 billion individuals.
 Childhood obesity is also growing at alarming rates with one in every five children in the U.S. being either obese or overweight.
-It is estimated that 80% of obese children will go on to become obese adults.
+It is estimated that 80% of obese children will progress into obese adults.

 Each year, an estimated 365,000 adults in the U.S. die of obesity related causes.
 At a BMI of greater than 30, individuals are at increased risk of premature death and development of serious obesity related diseases.
 Obesity is a risk factor for life-threatening diseases such as diabetes, heart disease, stroke, sleep apnea and certain cancers.